 Call me old-fashioned, but I thoroughly enjoy making my dough by hand with a pastry blender.
-Of course, home made pie doe has its technical advantages.
-For example, I find it much easier to control the texture when I can feel it in my hands.
+I find it much easier to control the texture when I can feel it in my hands.

 - Salt: The salt is in the dough to enhance the flavor of the crust.

 - Cold Butter: It is absolutely essential for a proper pie crust, that you use cold butter in the dough.
 See below for more details.